-So for example, if I were as active every day as I was on October 25th, my Apple Watch thinks I could consume almost 2600 calories per day and still maintain my weight.
-Of course, if you would like to be even more accurate with these numbers, you could add up a week’s worth and divide by seven to use an average of how you performed over the course of the week.
+So, for example, if I were as active every day as I was on October 25th, my Apple Watch thinks I could consume almost 2600 calories per day and still maintain my weight.
+Of course, if you would like to be even more accurate with these numbers, you could add up a week’s worth and divide by seven to get an average for how you performed over the course of the week.

 Launch the Apple Watch app on your iPhone

 Next, Tap on Health

 If you want to easily analyze your caloric data using the Apple Watch, you can use one of the many faces that display this information.
 Simply open the Apple Watch App on your iPhone and follow these steps:

 Tap on the watch face that you like